sajayprakash/megathread/README.md

 ## VPN and Proxy

-- [Orbot](https://guardianproject.info/apps/org.torproject.android/) - Orbot is a free proxy app that empowers other apps to use the internet more securely.
-- [ProtonVPN](https://protonvpn.com/) - High-speed Swiss VPN that safeguards your privacy.
+- [Mullvad](https://mullvad.net/en/) - Probably the only VPN provider I would recommend.

 ## Email